seanpmaxwell/Typescript-Best-Practices/README.md

 <br/><b>***</b><br/>

-<a id="script-types"></a>
+<a id="file-types"></a>
-## 📄 Script Types
+## 📄 File Types and Categories

-Every file should have a clear purpose.
-Most scripts fall into one of the following categories:
+Important, even though the terms file, script, and module are used interchangeably, there is technically a difference between them.

-- **Declaration**
+File _types_:
-  Exports a single declared item (e.g., a large function, enum, or configuration object).
+  - **module**: any file which has imports/exports.
+TypeScript will locally scope all declarations inside a module so they will not be accessible ot other files unless exported.

-- **Module-Object**
+  - **script**: if a file contains not imports/exports, then it's a _script_ and TypeScript will globally scope all it's contents so other files can see them without importing them.

-  Export default is a namespace-object which organizes the values/logic for a particular file.
+File _categories_:

-- **Inventory**
+  - **declaration:** exports a single declared item (e.g., a large function, enum, or configuration object).
-  Exports multiple independent declarations, such as shared types or small utility functions.
+  - **module-object:** `export default` is a namespace-object which organizes the values/logic for a particular file.

-- **Linear**
+  - **inventory:** exports multiple independent declarations, such as shared types or small utility functions.
-  Executes a series of commands, often for **startup-time** logic.
+  - **linear:** executes a series of commands, often for **startup-time** logic.

-You can see a full list of script examples [here](Script-Examples.md).
+  - You can see a full list of file-category examples [here](File-Category-Examples.md).

-#### Module-object scripts are great for organization
+#### Module-object files are great for organization
-I believe that for the backbone of all application logic, which is static after startup-time (both server and client-side, with the exception of JSX elements), module-object scripts are preferred.
+I believe that for the backbone of all application logic, which is static after startup-time (both server and client-side, with the exception of JSX elements), module-object files are preferred.

 Reasons:
 - That way we only need one import at the top